 Did you know that approximately one third of all food produced is thrown in the bin every year globally?
 This corresponds to 1.3 billion tonnes of food and, according to estimates, up to two billion people could be fed with this amount of food.
 At Paulig, we are committed to the global challenge of reducing food waste by 50% by 2030 and we are doing our part to minimise food loss in our own operations.
 What concrete steps have we already taken to reduce food loss and other climate effects of food in our operations?

 Minimising food loss in tortilla factories

 Did you know that a share of the tortilla dough in the making of our tortillas can be reused in the process to prevent food loss?
 At our tortilla factories, we reduce food loss by utilising a share of the tortilla dough for regrinding.
 Regrinding the dough doesn’t affect its quality.

-At our tortilla factory in Landskrona, Sweden, we also have as a partner a local pig farmer Bengt Bengtsson who uses the waste from our tortilla production in the production of animal feed and in his sludge collector to make fertiliser for his fields.
+At our tortilla factory in Landskrona, Sweden, we also have as a partner a local pig farmer Bengt Bengtsson who uses the waste from our tortilla production in the production of animal feed.
 Bengt’s farm is located close to our tortilla factory, and so it is a short transport distance thereby providing for a lower environmental impact.

 Read more about our sustainability work.